Southern Suburbs

 SR YVONNE JACKMAN

-I began my nursing journey by qualifying as a general nurse in 1970 at Victoria Hospital in Wynberg.
-Over the next 14 years I travelled between the UK and Southern Africa every six months and am registered as a nurse in England, Zimbabwe, and South Africa.
-In 1985, I took my first Hospice course at St Lukes’s and started volunteering there while continuing my nursing work in hospitals.
-This experience at St Luke’s inspired me to join their fulltime staff in 2007, where I dedicated a decade of service before moving to Chariot Health.
+Once I had qualified I spent the next 14 years travelling between the UK and Southern Africa every six months.
+I am registered as a nurse in England, Zimbabwe, and South Africa.
+While completing my hospice course and working as a nurse, I also started volunteering at St Luke’s.
+This experience inspired me to join their full time staff in 2007, where I dedicated a decade of service before moving to Chariot Health.

-My dedication to St Luke’s extended beyond my work, as I participated in two 210km fundraising walks for the organisation in 2011 and 2012, alongside two colleagues.
+My dedication to St Luke’s extended beyond my work, as I participated in two 21km fundraising walks for the organisation in 2011 and 2012, alongside two colleagues.

 Adding a touch of adventure to my life, I embarked on a memorable week-long hike in the Annapurna Mountain Range in the Himalayas with my daughter in 2018.